csev/idempotent/README.md

     o.s.i.Util.runMigrationOnce SAK-49633(1): UPDATE SAKAI_SITE SET TYPE='course'
         WHERE SITE_ID = '!plussite';

-Once it has run the migrations, everytime the webapp deploys and starts, it will check if there are anymigrations yet to run, and usually finding none it will have no log messages at all.
+Once it has run the migrations, every time the webapp deploys and starts, it will check if there are any migrations yet to run, and usually finding none it will have no log messages at all.

 From time to time, if this is not in the main repo, go into the `idempotent` folder do a `git pull` and recompile using `mvn`.
 You don't even need to restart Sakai.
-Wiht this approach your schema might time travel into the future a bit, but if the SQL in idempotent is truly idempotent, that is OK.
+With this approach your schema might time travel into the future a bit, but if the SQL in idempotent is truly idempotent, that is OK.
 It is better to have a column that is unused before you get the code that will break without the column.